Things you should never tell a pregnant woman

-Pregnant woman seem to be a bulls eye for inappropriate (and sometimes hurtful) questions from family members and strangers alike.
+Pregnant women seem to be a bulls eye for inappropriate (and sometimes hurtful) questions from family members and strangers alike.
+Not only is your personal privacy invaded when random strangers want to touch your belly but everyone wants to offer advice, words of wisdom and their own pregnancy horror stories.
 Here’s a some tactful advice on 12 things you should refrain from saying to a pregnant woman

 Are you going to breastfeed?